crillab/PyImageLabeling/README.md

 > **A powerful and intuitive tool for creating image masks and annotations for Machine Learning model training**

-PyImageLabeling is designed to streamline the creation of image masks (labeled images) that can be used to train Machine Learning models.
+PyImageLabeling is designed to the creation of masks for labelisation which could be used to train Machine Learning models.
 With its comprehensive set of annotation tools and user-friendly interface, you can efficiently label and annotate images for computer vision tasks.

 ### Installation and Run